wavebyrd/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/distribution.md

 ## Key distribution Expectations

-GX offers a collection of Expectations used to validate data distribution.
-These Expectations can be added via the GX Cloud UI or using the GX Core Python library.
+GX Cloud and GX Core both offer a collection of Expectations used to validate data distribution.

 :::note[Distribution Expectation availability]
-`ExpectColumnKLDivergenceToBeLessThan` and `ExpectColumnQuantileValuesToBeBetween` can be added to a GX Cloud deployment, but currently must be added using the GX API instead of the GX Cloud UI.
+`ExpectColumnKLDivergenceToBeLessThan` and `ExpectColumnQuantileValuesToBeBetween` can be added to a GX Cloud deployment, but currently must be added using the GX Cloud API instead of the GX Cloud UI.
 :::